What is the Deep Web?

 As early as 1994, Dr. Jill Ellsworth first coined the phrase “invisible Web” to refer to information that was publicly available, but not being returned by conventional search engines.
 But that is just a semantic difference that doesn’t address the core issue.

 The real problem is the spidering and crawling technology used by conventional search engines that returns links based on popularity, not content.
-But this same Big Data content clearly and readily available if different technology, such as the suite of BrightPlanet solutions, is used to access it.
+This same Big Data content is only clearly and readily available if different technology, such as the suite of BrightPlanet solutions, is used to access it.